-I am an associate professor at the Memorial University's School of Human Kinetics and Recreation (HKR), in St. John’s, Newfoundland and Labrador.
+I am an associate professor at Memorial University's School of Human Kinetics and Recreation (HKR) in St. John’s, Newfoundland and Labrador.

 My primary areas of research focus on environmental physiology, cardiorespiratory and metabolic responses to exercise, motor coordination, and sport performance.

-Since my arrival at Memorial, I have been instrumental in the inception and development of Allied Health Services, a division of HKR which provides various services to athletes and community members, including fitness testing, appraisal, and assessment; periodized training program development and implementation; massage therapy and athletic therapy; dietetics; ergonomic assessments and interventions; and exercise and sport psychology consultations.
+Since my arrival at Memorial, I have been instrumental in the inception and development of Allied Health Services, a division of HKR which provides various services to athletes, including fitness testing, appraisal, and assessment; periodized training program development and implementation; massage therapy and athletic therapy; dietetics; ergonomic assessments and interventions; and exercise and sport psychology consultations.

 Presently, I am one of several faculty members at the school who is working towards making kinesiology a recognized and licensed allied health profession in Newfoundland and Labrador.
 This effort has significant positive implications for current and future kinesiology students at Memorial University.